31ingrid/Acod/README.md

 "silverYY.r" is used for 5xNS size and implemented by runner file of the same name.

-Data in Table 2 and Fig. 5 come from "platinumFF_rpois.r" and the runner file "platinumFF_rpois_runner.r".
+Data in Table 2 and Fig. 5 come from "platinumFF_lnorm.r" and the runner file "platinumFF_lnorm_runner.r".
+These explore stochastic migration.
 Change SSBA to 5,457 for inner fjord runs and 15,000 for outer coast.
 The vector Allk is the number of migrants.

 Data in Fig. 6 was generated as follows: